Welcome to Reception.

 Sharing texts in Literacy and other subjects

-We strongly believe that parents make an invaluable contribution towards their own child’s learning.
+We strongly believe that parents have an invaluable contribution towards their own child’s learning.
 We like to develop and foster good relationships with our parents to ensure that children achieve their very best and reach their full potential.
-We value parents’ views and understand that they are ultimately their child’s first educators.
-We welcome parents openly into our setting and encourage participation throughout the year.
+We value parent’s views and understand that they are ultimately their child’s first educators.
+We welcome parents openly into our unit and encourage participation throughout the year.

 EYFS profile at the end of the year